zchrome/face_electron/README.md

 Face tracking using Mediapipe.
-Sends relative mouth "openess" (width/height) data via OSC.
+Sends relative mouth "openess" (width/height) values via OSC.
-Defaults to SuperColliders language port on localhost.
+Defaults to SuperCollider's language port (57121) on localhost.

-Used with SuperCollider code for the Royal Face Orchestra, Stockholm, Sweden.
+Used along with SuperCollider code for a piece for the Royal Face Orchestra, Stockholm, Sweden.

-Concert May 2022.
+Concert May 2022, Royal College of Music, Stockholm.
+Performers: Kajsa Blom, Niklas Dahlqvist, Theodor Kentros.
+Conductor: Malte Dahlberg.